Reinforcement Learning with Generalizable Gaussian Splatting: Method

 \section{Method}

 Conventional 3DGS requires per-scene optimization from multiview images to adjust the Gaussian properties initialized randomly, therefore it can not be utilized as the state representation of RL.
 This is because it is impractical and extremely time-consuming to optimize a 3D Gaussian model at each moment of getting observations.
-We propose a novel 3DGS-based state representation that can be directly encoded and estimated from multi-view images in a generalizable way without the need for backpropagation.
+Therefore, we propose to directly estimate 3D Gaussian clouds from multi-view images in a generalizable way.
+The intuition is that the scenes and observations for a certain RL task are similar, therefore they share similar mappings from 2D images to 3D local geometries, and those local geometries can be seamlessly described by the properties of 3D Gaussians, i.e. the shape of each Gaussian point.
+Hence, the generalizable GS framework inherently learns the prior knowledge to map 2D patches to 3D local structures.
 In this case, RL algorithms can directly operate on this representation.
-The main pipeline of the proposed method is demonstrated in Fig.~\ref{fig:main-fig}.
+The main pipeline of the method is demonstrated in Fig.~\ref{fig:main-fig}.

 This image-conditioned generalizable Gaussian representation has two-fold advantages.
-On the one hand, 3D Gaussian inherits the nature of the point cloud which contains strong geometrical structure priors.
+On the one hand, 3D Gaussian inherits the nature of the point cloud.
 Furthermore, the properties of 3D Gaussian allow more detailed descriptions of 3D local geometry, thus producing better geometry-aware feature representation.
-On the other hand, 3D Gaussians are 3D-consistently constructed from multiview images, thereby being robust to occlusions and generating 3D-consistent features.
+On the other hand, 3D Gaussians could be 3D-consistent because they are constructed from multiview images, thereby being robust to occlusions and generating 3D-consistent features.
 There are two steps in our framework.
 First, we train the image-conditioned 3DGS estimator network.
 This network can predict a 3D Gaussian cloud from given single or multiple images.
+In addition, we adopt a GNN network as a smoothness regularizer to enhance the 3D consistency.
 Second, we integrate and freeze the pretrained Gaussian estimator into the RL environment to convert the output observation of the environment into 3D Gaussians in real-time on which the RL policy is trained.